pip-services/pip-services-docs/content/en/python/aws/services/lambda_service.md

 #### act
 Calls registered action in this lambda function.
-The "cmd" parameter in the action parameters determines the action shall be called.
+The "cmd" parameter in the action parameters determines the action that shall be called.

 - This method shall only be used in testing.